streetwriters/notesnook/docs/help/contents/inbox-api/self-hosting-inbox-api.md

 description: Learn about self-hosting Notesnook's Inbox API.
 ---

-> warn Beta feature
->
-> Inbox API is still in beta so expect things to change and/or break.
-If you find any issues, kindly open an issue on our [GitHub repo](https://github.com/streetwriters/notesnook).

 # Self-Hosting Inbox API

 If you prefer not to send data through Notesnook's hosted inbox instance, you have two options: